Bug report #18295

 I have to wait for Amazon Web Services to reboot the server for where my PostGIS instance is installed.
 Looks like I had to change DB parameters so I can see query logs.
 I think the reboot is set for tomorrow: Here was link I found about the DB parameters: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Concepts.PostgreSQL.html.
 Hopefully this works, otherwise I don't know how else to get the query logs.
 Every one of our staff are having the same issue and I have tried from home with the same results.
 QGIS 2.18 is fast and 3.0 is very slow.
 We were just about to make the switch for our staff over to QGIS from Esri, but need to figure out this issue first.
 Will keep my fingers crossed that the DB parameter thing works.
 Thanks for everyone's input so far, hopefully we will get things figured out.

-#8 Updated by Regis Haubourg 10 months ago
+#8 Updated by Regis Haubourg about 1 year ago

 - Status changed from Closed to Open